Lindsey Paige Markus is a Principal with Chuhak & Tecson and leads the firm's 21-attorney Estate Planning & Asset Protection Group.

 In 2016, she was a recipient of JUF’s Davis, Gidwitz & Glasser Young Leadership Award which honors young volunteers who have demonstrated exemplary dedication and made significant contributions to Chicago’s Jewish community.
 Watch Lindsey reflect on her background of service as she accepts the award.

 Lindsey has served on Chuhak & Tecson's Recruitment Committee, Associate/ Paralegal Oversight Committee, Management Committee and Diversity and Inclusion Council.
 She holds the distinction of being the first non-principal shareholder to chair a committee, the Marketing Committee.
-She is currently on the Compensation Committee.
+She is currently chair of the Compensation Committee.

 For more information about Lindsey and her practice, visit her Web site at www.LindseyMarkus.com.